Canopy Tree Service

 The tubes will serve nicely for deep root fertilization ports

 Another way to help boost tree growth is deep root feeding.
-Deep Root Feeding is where nutrients are injected into the soil past the grass roots to feed the tree roots below.
-The advantage of deep root feeding is it gets the nutrients for the tree roots beneath the grass roots which erases competition.
-Some benefits of deep feeding are that the tree will get the most amount of fertilizer supplied to it, and that leads to an overall healthier tree.
+With this technique, our arborists inject nutrients into the soil.
+The injection goes deep, past the grass roots to feed the tree roots below.
+The advantage of deep root feeding is it gets the nutrients for the tree roots beneath the grass roots.
+This erases competition.
+The fertilizer application can lead to an overall healthier tree.
 Just like a person on a healthy diet, a tree receiving the highest amount of healthy nutrients is better prepared to fight disease and fungus.

 Canopy Tree Service work crews are experienced with making the best cost effective choices for customers.
 A recommendation to aerate to boost tree growth means the customer is receiving the ideal choice of service for their specific tree care needs.